 Here is my definitive guide on how to get out of a scam and get your best shot at getting your money back.
 Warning, it will take some work, but it can be effective.

-“The steps listed in How to Try to Get a Refund From a Debt Relief Company should represent a consumer dropping a “nuclear bomb” on any business.”, says debt settlement company president. – Source
+“The steps listed in How to Try to Get a Refund From a Debt Relief Company should represent a consumer dropping a “nuclear bomb” on any business.”, says a settlement company president. – Source

-Here is some advice from Damian Kutzner who went to prison for a debt relief scam.
+Here is some advice from Damian Kutzner, who went to prison for a debt relief scam.
 When asked What Advice Do You Have for People Who Feel Like They Were Caught in a Debt Relief Scam?, he said, “Show up to their place of business if you live close, sales offices hate that.

 Submit your SCAM to as many Pro Consumer/Pro Active bloggers and websites as you can.

 We used to HATE when Steve Rhode and GetOutOfDebt.org wrote about us.
 It made our skin crawl.
 We had to confront it!
 Which exposed us.

 USE THE RESOURCES THAT ARE OUT THERE and DON’T STOP.
 You will get your money back if you become their biggest headache.
 Don’t be the fly they try to brush away.” – Source